Nebius-Academy/boltz2-mk8s/README.md

 ## Features
 - Automated setup of a Nebius MK8s cluster with GPU nodes.
 - Shared filesystem (PVC) for storing input and output data.
-- Batch inference with parallel GPU jobs.
+- Inference with parallel GPU jobs.
 - Scripts for uploading input data and downloading results from PVC.